d-krupke/cpsat-primer/README.md

 solver.parameters.subsolvers = ["default_lp", "fixed", "less_encoding", "no_lp", "max_lp", "pseudo_costs", "reduced_costs", "quick_restart", "quick_restart_no_lp", "lb_tree_search", "probing"]
  ```

-This can be interesting, e.g., if you are using CP-SAT especially because the linear relaxation is not useful.
+This can be interesting, e.g., if you are using CP-SAT especially because the linear
+relaxation is not useful (and the BnB-algorithm performing badly.
 There are
 even more options, but for these you can simply look into the
 [documentation](https://github.com/google/or-tools/blob/49b6301e1e1e231d654d79b6032e79809868a70e/ortools/sat/sat_parameters.proto#L513).
-Be aware that fine-tuning such a solver is not a simple task and often you do more harm than good by tinkering around.
+Be aware that fine-tuning such a solver is not a simple task, and often you do more harm than good by tinkering around.
-However, I for example noticed that decreasing the number of search workers can actually improve the runtime for some problems.
+However, I noticed that decreasing the number of search workers can actually improve the runtime for some problems.
 This indicates that at least selecting the right subsolvers that are best fitted for your problem can be worth a shot.
 For example `max_lp` is probably a waste of resources if you know that your model has a terrible linear relaxation.
 In this context I want to recommend to have a look on some relaxed solutions when dealing difficult problems to get a